 I’m often asked which is my favorite island, a question that is akin to asking a parent which of their children they like best.
 What I’ve noticed about Hawaii is that no matter which island you visit, you always know you’re in Hawaii: the sweet smell of the air, the vegetation, and the feeling of calm and well-being that envelops you are common to all the islands.
 However, each one does have a very distinct aura to it as well, some unique facet that none of the other islands can provide.
 That being said, Maui is the place where I feel most at home.
 I prefer to stay far from the crowds in sun-drenched Kihei and south Maui in favor of the island’s more remote northwest corner at Napili Bay, 10 miles north of Lahaina.
 Here there are more clouds, a more cooling breeze and refreshing rain showers that often launch rainbows.
 I can easily spend 5 or 6 hours a day floating and snorkeling in gentle Napili Bay, where turtles frequently pop up a few feet from my air mattress to say hello, and I can stare up at the changing patterns of the clouds that blow across the skies and gather at the base of the nearby island of Moloka’i’s mountains across the channel from Maui.

-Maui offers so many things to do: from driving the winding road to the sleepy village of Hana, to visiting gorgeous “Big Beach” or the secluded and clothing optional “Little Beach” at Makena, to climbing the island’s giant dormant volcanic peak, Haleakala, to taking snorkel and sailing trips, visiting a winery, and enjoying amazing food at places like Star Noodle in Lahaina, Paia Fish Market in Lahaina or Paia, Honu in Lahaina (don’t miss the chowder!), or Leoda’s Kitchen and Pie Shop in Olawalu.
-For a memorable splurge, go to Mama’s Fish House in Paia, an expensive, but wonderful place to dine in the open air right by the ocean with somewhat less stratospheric prices for lunch.
+Maui offers so many things to do: from driving the winding road to the sleepy village of Hana, to visiting gorgeous “Big Beach” or the secluded and clothing optional “Little Beach” at Makena, to climbing the island’s giant dormant volcanic peak, Haleakala, to taking snorkel and sailing trips, visiting a winery, or enjoying amazing food at places like Star Noodle in Lahaina, Paia Fish Market in Lahaina or Paia, Honu in Lahaina (don’t miss the chowder!), or Leoda’s Kitchen and Pie Shop in Olawalu.
+For a memorable but expensive splurge, go to Mama’s Fish House in Paia, an expensive, but wonderful place to dine in the open air right by the ocean with somewhat less stratospheric prices for lunch.

 For a great adventure, brave the road that winds along Maui’s northwestern coast from Kapalua to Kahului.
 This route has some stretches of one lane load where you must be vigilant to oncoming traffic, but take it slowly and enjoy the spectacular scenery.
 Plan to stop in the tiny village of Kahakuloa, which is about the half-way point along this road.
 When you arrive in the village you will be assailed by gaudy pink and lime green shacks purportedly selling the “best banana bread on the planet”.
 Don’t believe them and don’t stop for the children who will try to flag you down with free samples of bread that costs upwards of $5 a loaf.
 Instead look for the Lorraine’s Shave Ice sign, and drive down the long driveway to the home of Lorraine and Guy Kana.